Flutter vs React Native: What to Choose in 2022

 App performance is one of the main concerns that customers are looking for.
 When it comes to who takes the lead here, we would say Flutter.

-Flutter comes compiled with ARM x86 native libraries, which make it really fast.
+Flutter comes compiled with ARM x86 native libraries, which makes it really fast.
 When Flutter came to be these libraries were starting to build up and people have very little hope for it packing a performance punch in the upcoming years.
 Additionally, it uses Dart and C++ as its major programming languages.
 The use of these languages makes Flutter robust and boosts the performance of its apps.

 A test performed on a simple timer app at Thoughtbot reveals the following performance percentages in Flutter vs React Native applications on the same device.